How does this medication work? What will it do for me?

 What form(s) does this medication come in?

 pms-Clindamycin is no longer being manufactured for sale in Canada.
 For brands that may still be available, search under clindamycin.
-This article is being kept available fro reference purposes only.
+This article is being kept available for reference purposes only.
 If you are using this medication, speak with your doctor or pharmacist for information about your treatment options.

 How should I use this medication?